Jul 1, 2024 • 12 min read

 • Message

-While we know that it’s important to eat healthily and gain weight while we’re pregnant, exactly how and when that weight will come off is often something that doctors and midwives don’t mention to new moms when leaving the hospital.
+While we know that it’s important to eat healthily and gain weight while we’re pregnant, doctors and midwives often don’t tell new moms exactly how and when that weight will come off when they leave the hospital.

 This leaves women in the early postpartum state with many questions: